Notification and Scholastic Standing Process

 VI.
 Second Grade Option

 Students may exercise a Second Grade Option by repeating a course in which they earned a C-, D+, D or F. Only courses that fall within the student's first 30 attempted credits taken at the university may be selected for this option.
 Students must exercise this option no later than the next two semesters for which the student registers, after completing thirty credits.
 Transfer students may exercise the Second Grade Option for courses taken during their initial semester at the University.
 This option must be exercised during the next two semesters for which they register after their initial semester.
 When a student uses the Second Grade Option, only the grade earned when the course is repeated will be used in the calculation of a student's QPA and only the credits earned for the repeated course will apply toward the graduation requirements.
 All grades earned for a given course shall remain on a student's academic record.
-Students who wish to take advantage of the Second Grade Option must submit the appropriate form to University College, well before the end of the semester in which they are registered for the course.
+Students who wish to take advantage of the Second Grade Option must submit the appropriate form to University College for Academic Success, well before the end of the semester in which they are registered for the course.
 Second Grade Option may be used only once per course.
 In order to repeat a course under the Second Grade Option, the following criteria must be met: